AnRkey/Grok-Desktop/README.md

 - Use the + button in the top toolbar to add new tabs.
 - Click the AOT button in the top right to toggle always-on-top functionality.

-## Troubleshooting
-- If the application fails to start, check that Node.js is properly installed and in your PATH.
-- If the tabs or AOT button don't appear, check the browser console for errors.
-- If you encounter build errors, try running the script again or check the error messages.
-- For other issues, please open an issue on GitHub.

 ## Support
 Need help?
 Found a bug?
 Have a feature request?
 Please submit an issue on GitHub: